I'm receiving "Connection refused" or "Connection timed out" errors when trying to connect to my EC2 instance with SSH. How do I resolve this?

 I'm receiving "Connection refused" or "Connection timed out" errors when trying to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance using SSH.
 How do I resolve this?

-There are three methods for performing these tasks:
+There are four methods for performing these tasks:

 1. Open the AWS Systems Manager console.